lstratta/crosstech-submission/README.md

 The `main.go` file lives in the `cmd/` directory.
 This is the main application directory and the entrypoint for the application.

 Nearly everything else lives in the `internal/` directory.
-This is to separate out access to the parts of the code other imports don't necessarily need.
+This is to separate out access to the parts of the code other imports don't need access to.

 There is a `docker/` directory that hosts the Docker Compose yaml file for both Postgres and PGAdmin as a supporting piece of software.
 You can still `docker exec` into a container and access Postgres that way, if you so wish (I also like using the command-line for that too).